bapjiws/elasticsearch_presentation/slides.md

 Factor       |	Explanation
 ------------ | -------------
-coord(q,d) aka "coordination factor" | The more query terms that appear in the document, the greater the chances that the document is a good match for the query queryNorm(q) aka "query normalization factor" |	 Is an attempt to normalize a query so that the results from one query may be compared with the results of another t.getBoost() |	A search-time boost of term t in the query q
+coord(q,d) aka "coordination factor" | The more query terms that appear in the document, the greater the chances that the document is a good match for the query. queryNorm(q) aka "query normalization factor" |	 Is an attempt to normalize a query so that the results from one query may be compared with the results of another. t.getBoost() |	A search-time boost of term t in the query q.

 ---